 But, rest assured, we are making progress and laying the groundwork for development in the months and years to come.

 The problems of Beach ―human sex trafficking, drugs, blighted motels that no longer serve travelers and more ―were years in the making and will take years to fully address.

 But the long-term answer ― redevelopment ― is underway, and progress is happening now.

 In the meantime, we are addressing public safety and quality of life issues on Beach every day with strict enforcement by Anaheim Police and Code Enforcement.

 Learn more by exploring all we're doing here at Anaheim.net/RebuildBeach.

 We are sharing plans and updates, meeting with the community and businesses and hosting other community events as we work to Rebuild Beach.
-Check here for upcoming events or view our presentation from our April 6 meeting.
+Check back here for upcoming events.

 As we work on long-term solutions for Beach Boulevard, Anaheim Police and Code Enforcement are addressing issues on a daily basis.

 Law enforcement is working to keep people and businesses safe and to minimize the impacts of drugs, human trafficking and prostitution, illegal gambling and other violations.